-A liability for contaminated sites is recognized when a site is not in productive use and the following criteria are met:

-- An environmental standard exists; - Contamination exceeds the environmental standard; - The Institute is directly responsible or accepts responsibility; - It is expected that future economic benefits will be given up; and - A reasonable estimate of the amount can be made.
+A liability for remediation of contaminated sites is recognized when a site is not in productive use and an environmental standard exists, contamination exceeds the environmental standard, the Institute is directly responsible or accepts responsibility, it is expected that future economic benefits will be given up, and a reasonable estimate of the amount can be made.
 The liability is recognized as management's estimate of the cost of post-remediation including operation, maintenance and monitoring that are an integral part of the remediation strategy for a contaminated site.